 Omega-3 fatty acids

-Foods like flaxseeds or chia seeds are rich in omega-3 fatty acids.
-However, it can be difficult in everyday life to consume enough of them.
-After all, you don’t eat a chia pudding or porridge with flaxseeds every day.
-Vegetarian supplements from algae oil can therefore be helpful.
+Foods like flaxseeds or chia seeds are rich in omega-3.
+But let’s be honest: it can be tricky to eat enough of these daily.
+After all, you don’t have chia pudding or flax porridge every day.
+Vegetarian supplements from algae oil can be a practical option.

 The best sources for you: